fabianlischka/InfoSec101/p1-InfoSec101.md

     - Some examples of bad passwords from the 2012 LinkedIn breach and the 2010 Gawker breach:
 ![PopularPasswords](../public/images/popular-passwords.jpg)
 - Strong passwords & best practice
-    - Good technique 1: Use the 1st letter of the words of a long, unique sentence (the *passphrase*):
+    - Good technique 1: Use the 1st letter of the words of a long, unique sentence (the *passphrase*).
+This is the [Schneier Scheme](https://www.schneier.com/blog/archives/2014/03/choosing_secure_1.html):
         - *Example:* "Wo hěn xǐhuān HK, IT security, and (sometimes) 9 hours sleep" turns into `WhxHK,ITs&(st)9hs`
         - *Eample:* "When I was 18 I dated Miranda Kerr for atleast 2 weeks, no seriously" turns into `WIw18IdMKfa2wns`
         - Use a creative, weird, unique passphrase, possibly multi-language.
         - Don't use a well known catch phrase, song lyrics, movie quote etc. Make up your own phrase!
         - Should be a long phrase, resulting in at least 12 characters, including numbers, small/capital letters, symbols, etc. (beyond simple substitution)
+        - Check that the result does not accidentally contain existing words, acronyms, etc.
         - (Keep in mind that you might encounter different keyboard layouts when using other computers, eg when traveling)
     - Good technique 2: Use 4 or 5 *randomly* selected words from a large dictionary, maybe each truncated at 5 or 4 characters
         - *Example:* "keelhaul", "cleistogamy", "evince", "vacuum" turns into `keel3clei6evin9vacu`